Operator notes

 docker compose logs --tail=200 hivemind-db

-Reverse-proxy health checks should hit this.
+Reverse-proxy health checks should hit this path.

 Where things live